alphagov/govuk-developer-docs/source/manual/content-security-policy.html.md

 which stylesheets, scripts and other assets are allowed to run, is sent with every request and is parsed and enacted by the browser.

-CSP can be run in two modes - *report only*, where violations of the policy are reported to a given endpoint but allowed to execute, and *enforcement*, where violations are blocked.
+CSP can be run in two modes - *enforce*, where violations are blocked and the violation is reported to a given endpoint and *report only*, where the violation is allowed to execute and a report is sent.

-## GOV.UK CSP History
+GOV.UK runs a CSP in enforce mode on the applications serving [www.gov.uk](https://www.gov.uk) - frontend applications (with the exception of Whitehall due to current work to retire its frontend rendering).
+This enforce mode started in Summer 2023, following a number of years running in report-only mode.

-As of 2023, GOV.UK has been working, on and off, towards adding a CSP to the public www.gov.uk website for a number of years and have had a *report only* CSP since 2019.
-As of June 2023 we have began rolling this out in *enforcement* and have applied it to Feedback, Finder Frontend and Smart Answers.
-With the other frontend apps planned to be rolled out Summer 2023
+Although as of July 2023, only frontend applications are running the CSP it is intended to serve the needs of both GOV.UK frontend and admin applications.
+We aspire to eventually run it across all applications and encourage teams that own admin applications to use it.

 ## How the policy is set and changed